SNAP Eligibility Calculator – District of Columbia (D.C.)

 Can college students in D.C. qualify for SNAP benefits?

-Can unemployed residents in D.C. qualify for SNAP?
+Can unemployed D.C. residents qualify for SNAP?

 Does D.C. have an asset limit for SNAP eligibility?